oli-lang/oli/docs/source/specification.rst

 A block (formally map or associate array) denotes a key-value map of elements

-Blocks are the most common type of the language and it's used to build the data schema tree A block expression consists of zero or more entries.
+Blocks the main and most common data type of the language.
+It's used to build the schema tree and structure the document

+A block expression consists of zero or more entries.
 Each entry has a key and a value.
 Each key and each value is denoted by an expression.
 Values can be any type of data, that means a boolean, number, string, list or another block